-B- Structure, guidance and tools for dog-mediated rabies control.
+Operational plan for dog-mediated rabies control.

-Elimination of dog-mediated human rabies is perfectly feasible by vaccinating dogs with good quality vaccines, in combination with other tools such as public education, promoting responsible dog ownership, and by ensuring appropriate human post-exposure prophylaxis.
+A- Preamble: Elimination of dog-mediated human rabies is perfectly feasible by vaccinating dogs with good quality vaccines, in combination with other tools such as public education, promoting responsible dog ownership, and by ensuring appropriate human post-exposure prophylaxis.